Jonnywdev/brain-power-quiz-site/README.md

 This website presents Brain Power, which is a website that provides people with 12 different fun quiz's that they can play and test their knowledge.
 The design is simple and easy to use.

-The main aim of this project was to produce a fun quiz website, which is responsiveand easy to use by only using HTML, CSS and JAVASCRIPT.
+The main aim of this project was to produce a fun quiz website, which is responsive and easy to use by only using HTML, CSS and JAVASCRIPT.

 ## Table of contents
 * [User goals](#user-goals)